Pope Francis Fights For Social Justice, Inspiring The Religious Left

 For all his talk about social justice, Pope Francis’ teachings have fallen on deaf ears in the Trump administration.
 Much of Trump’s policy is decidedly anti-immigration, and his Muslim ban has blocked many refugees, in some cases also those who had already been promised asylum.

-The GOP’s failed health reform bill would have hit the poor and elderly particularly hard, and Trump’s budget proposal includes deeps cuts to social welfare programs, including many which offer services and food to needy seniors, women, and children.
+The GOP’s failed health reform bill would have hit the poor and elderly particularly hard, and Trump’s budget proposal includes deeps cuts to social welfare programs, including many that offer services and food to needy seniors, women, and children.

 Because of such policy, the religious left is growing as a political force in the United States.
-In an article appearing on March 27 in Reuters, Reverend Serene Jones, president of New York’s Union Theological Seminary, said

 Since Donald Trump became president, the seminary’s monthly lectures on social justice have been at full capacity, drawing crowds three times the size they attracted before he became president.

-Some of the religious left have been inspired to Pope Francis’ fight for social justice, as mentioned earlier in this article.
+Some of the religious left have been inspired by Pope Francis’ fight for social justice, as mentioned earlier in this article.

-J. Patrick Hornbeck II, theology department chairman at Fordham University, a Jesuit school in New York, told Reuters it is a “dirty little secret” in American politics that the religious left has existed all along, they just haven’t been particularly successful at banding together.
+J. Patrick Hornbeck II, theology department chairman at Fordham University, a Jesuit school in New York, told Reuters it is a “dirty little secret” in American politics that the religious left has existed all along — they just haven’t been particularly successful at banding together.

 The 'religious left' is now slowly coming together as a force in U.S. politics https://t.co/Vl2DaXNOKK pic.twitter.com/swxh3trPIZ